lc6chang/ecc-pycrypto/README.md

 This project is intended as an educational tool to help you learn and understand the concepts of ECC and how the algorithm works. **Do not use it in production environments!**

-Some limitations:

-- Curve point operations are implemented in a basic manner without using [Jacobian Coordinates](https://en.wikibooks.org/wiki/Cryptography/Prime_Curve/Jacobian_Coordinates).
-- The implementation is written in pure Python, which means it will be slower than a C-based implementation.

 ## Installation